 Happy Talk Lounge - Located at the Hanalei Bay Resort in Princeville, the Happy Talk Lounge is an excellent spot for happy hour and casual dinner with an awesome view of Hanalei Bay.
 The setting overlooking the resort gardens, pools and waterfalls is romantic.
 Perfect for watching the sunset over Hanalei Bay.
 The open air sports bar atmosphere is lively and they feature live music in the evenings.
 The menu includes an array of appetizers, gourmet pizza, salads, burgers and sandwiches.
 The food is good upscale bar food that won’t disappoint.
 The lounge includes a full bar and 9 TV screens.
 The ambiance is casual and the staff the friendly.
 Reservations are recommended and there is valet parking.
 Prices are moderate.

 VoyageMonkey always recommends asking the locals for the best restaurants.
 If you want to experience an authentic Hawaiian Luau while visiting Kauai, your best bet is to try the Garden Luau at Smith’s Tropical Paradise in Wailua.
-The following restaurants are also popular dining spots VoyageMonkey recommends: The Eating House by Roy Yamaguchi or Plantation Gardens in Poipu; Keoki’s Paradise or Red Salt in Poipu; the lavish Hyatt Buffet or Dondero's Italian cuisine at the Hyatt in Koloa; Tapas at Kukuiula, Tortilla Republic, or The Dolphin at the Kukui' Village in Po'ipu; Café Portofino next to Duke’s by the Marriott; The Eastside or Kintaro Japanese Restaurant in Kapa’a; Hukilau Lanai, Wahoo Seafood or Bull Shed in Kapa’a; Bouchons Hanalei Grill, Postcards Cafe, or The Dolphin in Hanalei, ; Kalypso Island Bar & Grill or the Hanalei Gourmet in Hanalei; Tiki Iniki in Princeville; and, The Garden Cafe in Kilauea featuring healthy foods (open for Breakfast & Lunch only).
+The following restaurants are also popular dining spots VoyageMonkey recommends: The Eating House by Roy Yamaguchi or Plantation Gardens in Poipu; Keoki’s Paradise or Red Salt in Poipu; the lavish Hyatt Buffet or Dondero's Italian cuisine at the Hyatt in Koloa; Tapas at Kukuiula, Tortilla Republic, or The Dolphin at the Kukui' Village in Po'ipu; Café Portofino next to Duke’s by the Marriott; Kintaro Japanese Restaurant in Kapa’a; Hukilau Lanai, Wahoo Seafood or Bull Shed in Kapa’a; Bouchons Hanalei Grill, Postcards Cafe, or The Dolphin in Hanalei, ; Kalypso Island Bar & Grill or the Hanalei Gourmet in Hanalei; Tiki Iniki in Princeville; and, The Garden Cafe in Kilauea featuring healthy foods (open for Breakfast & Lunch only).
 For good fish tacos and budget Mexican food try Tropical Tacos in Hanalei or Mariachi's Authentic Mexican Cuisine in Kapaa.
 For good cheap eats try any of the Bubba Burgers, Paco's Tacos, or Chicken in a Barrel BBQ locations.
 For great food that is reasonably priced try the 9th Island Sports Bar & Grill in Kapa'a.
 They serve some of the best burgers on the island.

 Voyagemonkey recommends the following hotels in Kauai: